-Regular rate fees are due no later than the date of the appropriate week's pre-camp leaders meeting (see page 12 of the Leader's Guide).
+Camper fees are due no later than the date of the appropriate week's pre-camp leaders meeting (see page 12 of the Leader's Guide).

-Twenty dollars of every paid Scout registration is deposited in a capital account to fund camp repairs or improvements.
+Twenty dollars of every paid Scout registration is deposited in a fund for camp improvements and maintenance.
 Thank you for helping make Camp Sequassen one of the best camps in the Northeast.